GenericMappingTools/pygmt/.github/ISSUE_TEMPLATE/4-release_checklist.md

 - [ ] Announce the release on:
   - [ ] GMT [forum](https://forum.generic-mapping-tools.org/c/news/) (do this announcement first!
 Requires moderator status)
   - [ ] [ResearchGate](https://www.researchgate.net) (after forum announcement, add new version as research item via the **code** category, be sure to include the corresponding new Zenodo DOI)
+- [ ] Update release checklist template with any additional bullet points that may have arisen during the release

 ---